kamac/AskXML/README.md

 #### Node hierarchy

-If you want to find nodes that are children of another node by name:
+If you want to find nodes that are children of another node by attribute:

 ```xml